Kate Howey: Biography

 After a seventh European Championships medal and a fifth British title in 1998, she trained at the University of Bath.
 In 1999, she was unable to retain her World title but gained compensation with a bronze medal and the following year she won a European silver in May, before she went to her third Olympics.
 At the 2000 Summer Olympics she competed in the women's 70 kg and performed superbly reaching the final where she lost out to Sibelis Veranes for the gold medal.
 In 2001, she won a silver medal at the 2001 World Judo Championships, in Munich and won her sixth and final British title in 2002.
 Also in 2002 she was left out of the Commonwealth Games squad in favour of Samantha Lowe and would never get the opportunity to take part in a Commonwealth Games.
 Howey was shocked at her omission and would likely have won gold but Lowe did go on to win gold for England.

 Her final major appearance was at the 2004 Summer Olympics, in Athens, where she was honored to bear the national flag at the opening ceremony.
 She announced her retirement from competition on 27 October 2004, having competed for 16 years.
 Following her retirement, she continued as a coach (Head Coach 2018) for the British Judo Association, she coached Gemma Gibbons to silver at the 2012 Summer Olympics in London, ending her nation's wait for an Olympic medal in the sport that had stretched back to her own silver in 2000.
 By contrast, having waited 12 years for Olympic medal, only 24 hours later, her now-veteran former teammate, Karina Bryant also won a bronze medal.

+In June 2025 Howey, one of the most decorated judoka in British Judo history, was announced as British Judo's new Performance Director of the World Class Performance Programme (WCPP).

+Recognition

+Howey was appointed Member of the Order of the British Empire (MBE) for services to judo in the 1999 Birthday Honours.